lohiermichael/web-developement-bootcamp/section_38:yelpcamp:ui_improvements/v12/readme.md

         * Add conditional active class to menu list items
         * Add collapse hamburger menu
         * Make the application responsive

+- Display comments on the campground show page directly

 * Add flash on not existing user
 * Change footer
 * Add in home link in navigation